When Wildlife Moves In: Fall Raccoon and Possum Damage Solutions

 Structural Repair and Cleaning

 Wildlife may seem small, but the destruction they leave behind is anything but.
 Raccoons and possums can rip apart insulation, damage HVAC systems, and leave behind hazardous droppings that contaminate your home’s air.
-Titus Restoration addresses both the visible and hidden damage with precision and care.
+Titus Contracting addresses both the visible and hidden damage with precision and care.

 • Replacement of Damaged Materials: We remove and replace all compromised insulation, vapor barriers, and ductwork to restore proper energy efficiency and structural integrity.